idun-corp/docs/service-object/README.md

 `id` of the dispatcher is specified in routes to allow reuse of the same dispatcher in multiple routing scenarios.
-`configuration` of the dispatcher always has a `dispatcherType` to force validity of configuration properties depending of dispatcher type.
+`configuration` of the dispatcher always has a `dispatcherType` to force validity of configuration properties depending on dispatcher type.

 ### Dispatcher sensitive data storage

-Dispatcher sensitive data specified in configuration like API keys, credentials is always encrypted before it passes to storage devices and is only decrypted on short-time period right before using it to authorize to 3-party services.
+Dispatcher sensitive data specified in configuration like API keys, credentials are always encrypted before it passes to storage devices and is only decrypted on short-time period right before using it to authorize to 3-party services.
 So you can be sure that your credentials are never exposed to other services in a raw representation.

 ### Working with custom Webhook dispatcher